 - The former works of the BT-H (British Thomson-Houston Company) at Rugby.
 The steam turbine assembly hall where Frank Whittle first ran the world’s first turbojet engine in April 1937 still exists, although the future of the building at the time of writing is uncertain.

-- Shennington Airfield (Edge Hill); The Gloster Whittle E28/39, W 4041G (First Prototype) made at least 14 flights from Shennington, from February 1942 onwards.
+- Shennington Airfield, Edge Hill, (just over the Warwickshire boundary in Oxfordshire); The Gloster Whittle E28/39, W 4041G (First Prototype) made at least 14 flights from Shennington, from February 1942 onwards.
 Shennington is still an operational airfield for gliders.

 Ancillary Equipment and Components: